gameengines

 Unity 1.2 (December 2005) – Graphics Enhancements & Stability

-Notably, Unity 1.2 introduced full-screen motion blur as a built-in effect 5.
+• Full-Screen Post-Processing Effects: Notably, Unity 1.2 introduced full-screen motion blur as a built-in effect 6.
 This allowed developers to enable motion blur on the camera, enhancing the visual fidelity for fast-moving scenes.
 It was one of Unity’s first built-in post-processing effects, utilizing the render-to-texture infrastructure.

-Another new feature was blob shadows 5.
+• Blob Shadows: Another new feature was blob shadows 6.
 This is a technique for inexpensive dynamic shadows – essentially a projected texture under a character to simulate a shadow.
 Blob shadows provided a performance-friendly way to have characters cast shadows before Unity had full real-time shadow mapping.
-This technique was used in the GooBall commercial game 6.
+It was especially useful for older hardware or simple projects.

-Unity 1.2 laid groundwork for better animation features (though the major overhaul came in 1.5).
-The built-in ragdoll construction wizard was introduced, leveraging PhysX to create ragdoll joints easily 6.
+• Physics and Animation: Unity 1.2 continued improving physics stability.
+It also laid groundwork for better animation features (though the major overhaul came in 1.5).
+It’s around this time that features like a built-in ragdoll construction wizard might have been introduced, leveraging PhysX to create ragdoll joints easily (this is inferred since by 1.5–1.6 ragdoll and skinned animation features are mentioned as existing).

 Unity 1.5 (June 2006) – Major Upgrade (Intel Mac Support, New Animation System)

-Unity 1.5 was the first version released as a Universal Binary on Mac OS X, meaning the Unity Editor (and runtime) now ran natively on both PowerPC and the new Intel-based Macs 7.
+• Universal Binary & Intel Macs: Unity 1.5 was the first version released as a Universal Binary on Mac OS X, meaning the Unity Editor (and runtime) now ran natively on both PowerPC and the new Intel-based Macs 7.
+This was crucial for performance on the latest hardware and ensured Unity took advantage of Apple’s hardware changes with no delay.

 • Full-Screen Filters: Unity 1.5 expanded the post-processing effects repertoire with built-in filters like Noise, Glow/Bloom, and Contrast Stretch (auto exposure) that developers could enable on cameras 7.
 These effects improved visual quality (Glow for HDR-like bloom, noise for image grain or visual feedback, etc.).